witchinthesky/movie_rec/README.md

 ## Support and Feedback

+## Support and Feedback

-For any questions, concerns, or suggestions, feel free to reach out to our support team at support@classiccinemarecommender.com.
-Your feedback is invaluable in helping us improve and enhance your experience.
+For any questions, concerns, or suggestions, feel free to reach out directly to the developer at [maria.razymey@gmail.com](mailto:maria.razymey@gmail.com).
+Your feedback is invaluable in shaping and enhancing your experience with Classic Cinema Recommender.

 Get ready to embark on a journey through the golden age of cinema with **Classic Cinema Recommender**.
 Start exploring, start watching, and let the magic of classic movies transport you to a bygone era of storytelling brilliance.
 Happy watching! 🎬✨